bwpge/lualine-pretty-path/README.md

 **Type:** `fun(name: string): string`

-**Description:** Called just before the filename is highlighted.
+**Description:** Called if the buffer is a file (see: `on_fmt_terminal` for terminals).

+Controls how the filename is displayed.
 If this function does not return a string, the original filename is used.

 **Example:**